Enhanced Sensitivity to Blackbody Radiation in Spintronic Poisson Bolometers: Introduction

 \section{Introduction}

-High-sensitivity long-wave infrared (LWIR) detectors are essential for detecting weak thermal radiation.
-In many scenarios, the detectable infrared power is low due to radiative limits or measurement conditions.
+High-sensitivity long-wave infrared (LWIR) detectors are essential for detecting weak thermal radiation \cite{rogalski2019infrared}.
+In many scenarios, the detectable infrared power is low due to limited radiative power or other measurement conditions.
 For example, low-temperature objects (\(<\) 200 K) and low-emissivity surfaces emit faint infrared radiation \cite{salihoglu2018graphene, xu2020high, HowDoesE48:online}.
 Moreover, targets with small temperature differences relative to their background require high thermal contrast resolution from detectors \cite{jordan2024comparison, grimming2021ground}.
-Similarly, long-range imaging with high signal loss and high-speed imaging with short integration times both limit photon collection \cite{flannigan2022mid, HighSpee43:online, pieper2017atmospheric}.
-These challenges underscore the need for highly sensitive LWIR detectors, which enable applications such as remote sensing of subtle geological variations, observation of cold celestial bodies, monitoring cryogenic systems, and imaging of low-emissivity or rapidly evolving scenes \cite{rashman2020terrestrial, lawson2000brightness, wishnow1998long, landmann2019simultaneous, landmann2023high}.
+Limited photon collection occurs in long-range imaging and high-speed imaging, which have high signal loss and short integration times, respectively \cite{flannigan2022mid, HighSpee43:online}.
+These challenges underscore the need for highly sensitive LWIR detectors, which enable applications in remote sensing of subtle geological variations \cite{rashman2020terrestrial}, detection of cold celestial bodies \cite{lawson2000brightness, wishnow1998long}, and imaging of low-emissivity \cite{HowDoesE48:online, salihoglu2018graphene} or rapidly evolving scenes \cite{landmann2019simultaneous, landmann2023high}.